7 Surprising Secrets on How to Cure Insomnia Fast

 For example, you may lie awake for awhile but not be moving around.
 It’s also been proven in sleep studies that people can toss and turn even when they’re in deep sleep.

 Therefore the data produced by the activity tracker device – like sleep duration or sleep quality – simply isn’t very accurate.
 According to Alan Schwartz, MD, the Director of the Sleep Disorders Center at Johns Hopkins Bayview Medical Center, “These devices don’t actually measure sleep directly.
 Most sleep tracking devices make some guesstimate as to how much you’re actually sleeping.”
-1 Why depend upon a guesstimate?
+6 Why depend upon a guesstimate when it comes to your sleep?

 The only way to get precise, accurate data about your sleep is to have a clinical sleep study.
-I had a sleep study done after falling asleep repeatedly while driving to work many years ago.
+I had a sleep study done after falling asleep repeatedly while driving to work many years ago (they discovered that I have Narcolepsy).
 The sleep clinic sets up patient rooms to look like regular bedrooms so you’ll feel more at home.
 Wires are attached all over your head and body, and you’ve convinced you’ll never be able to sleep with all this junk connected!
 But indeed you do fall asleep, not just overnight, but also for three short naps the next day.
+Check for sleep clinics in your area.

-In addition to not providing very accurate data, some people hyper-focus so much on their sleep data that they can cause “orthosomnia”, a term created in 2017 by sleep clinicians in Chicago (and published in the Journal of Clinical Sleep Medicine, February 2017; https://jcsm.aasm.org/doi/pdf/10.5664/jcsm.6472).
-Orthosomnia is an unhealthy obsession with sleep tracker data to such an extent that it doesn’t help your sleep, but actually makes it worse.
+In addition to not providing very accurate data, some people hyper-focus so much on their sleep data that they can cause “orthosomnia”, a term created in 2017 by sleep clinicians in Chicago, and published in the Journal of Clinical Sleep Medicine in February 2017.
+7 Orthosomnia is an unhealthy obsession with sleep tracker data to such an extent that it doesn’t help your sleep, but actually makes it worse.

 3. Go Soak Yourself